thunderrabbit/barefoot_rob/content/quests/walk-to-niigata/2021/05/05feeling-sad-this-morning.md

 Fortunately, the computer itself has been working fine when it's plugged in and I've used it to great success in keeping my website pretty much up to date.

-The walk today is 15 km so significantly shorter than yesterday, no I'm starting 2 hours later than I did yesterday.
+The walk today is 15 km so significantly shorter than yesterday, though I'm starting 2 hours later than I did yesterday.

-I have a call with my friend in Texas and 45 minutes and then session with a client tonight.
+I have a call with my friend in Texas in 45 minutes and then session with a client tonight.
 It's wonderful to be able to work while I'm traveling.